 Several pro-fireworks delegates mentioned the cultural element fireworks play in celebrations like Diwali and challenged statements about the negative impact on the environment and animals.

-Alex Ciccone, who practices pro bono animal law cases, is a former member of the Guelph Humane Society board of directors and who has researched and published a book on the negative effects fireworks can have on people, the environment and animals, had led off the delegations.
+Alex Ciccone, who practices pro bono animal law cases, is a former member of the Guelph Humane Society board of directors and who has researched and written a textbook on the negative effects fireworks can have on people, the environment and animals, had led off the delegations.

 "I would respectfully suggest the bylaw go further.
 A total ban," Ciccone told council.